pyrocko/grond/docs/source/method/index.rst

 Forward modelling with pre-calculated Green's functions
 =======================================================

-The forward modelling of raw synthetic data :math:`{\bf d}_{raw, synth}` for earthquake source models requires the calculation of the Green's function (GF) between all :term:`source` points and :term:`receiver` positions involved, based on a medium model.
+The forward modelling of raw synthetic data :math:`{\bf d}_{raw, synth}` for earthquake source models requires the calculation of the Green's function (GF) between all :term:`source` points and :term:`receiver` positions involved, based on a medium (velocity) model.
 In the general earthquake :term:`source problem <Problem>`, the positions of the sources change during the optimisation because the misfit is calculated for many different source-receiver configurations.
 The calculation of the GFs for each specific source-receiver pair is computationally costly and would be a significant contribution to the total computational duration of an optimisation.
 Therefore, Grond uses pre-calculated GFs, stored in a database called Pyrocko :term:`GF store <Green's Function Store>`.
 Such GF Stores can be created with the `Fomosto`_ GF management tool of Pyrocko.

 Different applications need different types of :term:`GF stores <Green's function store>`.
-For the purpose of forward modelling in Grond, we have to distinguish between GFs for dynamic seismic waveforms and GFs for static near-field displacement.
+For the purpose of forward modelling in Grond, we have to distinguish between

+1. GFs for dynamic seismic waveforms and
+2. GFs for static near-field displacement.

 Ready to use GF stores can be found in `our online repository <http://kinherd.org/gfs.html>`_.
 Global GFs for several standard earth models, like e.g. the global 1D `PREM model`_ are available, as well as regional distance GFs for many profiles of the `CRUST 2.0 <https://igppweb.ucsd.edu/~gabi/crust2.html>`_ earth model database.
-Custom GF stores can be created using the `Fomosto`_ tool and an appropriate choice of the numerical method to calculate the GFs (Fomosto backend).
+Custom GF stores can be created using the `Fomosto`_ tool and an appropriate choice of the numerical method to calculate the GFs (Fomosto back end).

 GFs for seismic waveforms
 -------------------------